2 3 Divided By 12

 Frequently Asked Questions (FAQ)

 • Q: Can I divide fractions using a calculator?
 A: Yes, most calculators can handle fraction division.
-However, understanding the underlying principles is crucial for problem-solving and deeper mathematical understanding.
+Still, understanding the underlying principles is crucial for problem-solving and deeper mathematical understanding.
 Calculators are tools; they don't replace understanding.

 • Q: What if the divisor is a fraction as well?
 A: The reciprocal method works equally well when both the dividend and the divisor are fractions.
 You simply invert the divisor (the fraction you're dividing by) and multiply.